 Santa Rosa Theater, Neoclassical theater in João Pessoa, Brazil

-Construction began in 1852 under Governor Francisco Teixeira de Sá and the building opened on November 3, 1889.
-This marked an important moment for the city's cultural development and established it as a major venue for public performances.
+Construction started in 1852 under Governor Francisco Teixeira de Sá, and the building opened on November 3, 1889.
+Since then it has gone through renovations but has remained the city's main performance venue.

 The theater serves as a gathering place for dance, music, and theatrical performances, supported by an attached dance school.
 This school has trained dancers from the city across generations and continues to shape the cultural life of João Pessoa.